Boston braces for bitter cold week

-BOSTON (WHDH) – People across Boston Tuesday braved the bitter cold and the temperatures will continue to drop the rest of week.
+BOSTON (WHDH) - A snowy situation in Boston gave some commuters quite the headache.
+People across the city Tuesday braved the bitter cold.

+Boston is headed for a deep freeze this week.
+Freezing temperatures in the city have made it tough to clear snow and ice, and it appears it’s here to stay all week long.

 Boston Mayor Marty Walsh released a message reminding residents to “work together to help vulnerable individuals stay safe and warm.”